Blackbird0-o/projet-M1-IA/README.md

 F_Nbook_w_crossval.ipynb is the final architecture we used.
 We added cross validation to better evaluate the model.

+IDing_pbl_data.ipynb is a notebook where we identify the data that seems to be missclassified everytime during cross validation whether it is in the training set or not.

 Template.ipynb is a template of the colab notebook structure we might need to test any neural net or autoencoder.
 It contains the following sections : drive mount, imports, data processing and metrics definition.

 ## Python files